Hard spheres

-Hard spheres are widely used as model particles in the statistical mechanical theory of fluids and solids.
+In statistical mechanics, hard spheres are widely used as model particles in fluids and solids.
 They are defined simply as impenetrable spheres that cannot overlap in space.
 They mimic the extremely strong ("infinitely elastic bouncing") repulsion that atoms and spherical molecules experience at very close distances.
 Hard spheres systems are studied by analytical means, by molecular dynamics simulations, and by the experimental study of certain colloidal model systems.

-The hard-sphere system provides a generic model that explains the quasiuniversal structure and dynamics of simple liquids.
+Beside being a model of theoretical significance, the hard-sphere system is used as a basis in the formulation of several modern, predictive equations of state for real fluids through the statistical associating fluid theory (SAFT) approach, and models for transport properties in gases through Chapman–Enskog theory.

 Formal definition

 Hard spheres of diameter $\sigma$ are particles with the following pairwise interaction potential:

 where $\mathbf{r}_1$ and $\mathbf{r}_2$ are the positions of the two particles.